Mordech/bakers-dozen/README.md

 This app is my first Expo app and my first Javascript project.
 Use it at your own risk 😅.
 I used this project to learn the basics of Javascript, React, and Redux.

-The recipes are converted to percentages from a bunch of recipes and my basic knowledge of baking. <br>
+I converted the recipes to percentages from a bunch of recipes and my basic knowledge of baking. <br>
 If you run into problems with the recipes, please contact me.